 A well-received earnings report from DirecTV Group helped it buck a wicked downtrend Wednesday on Wall Street.
 The stock rose 2.5% and was one of just seven gainers among The Hollywood Reporter Showbiz 50 stock index.

-He said HD and DVR “will continue to drive the marketplace” much more so than VOD.
+He said that HD and DVR “will continue to drive the marketplace,” much more so than VOD.

 On the downside, Carey said DirecTV is rolling out too many trucks in order to handle upgraded services and repairs, and rising programming fees for the NFL, Fox News Channel and Showtime all sliced into profits.